yycorcino/regToZero/README.md

 # regToZero

-regToZero is a Python solution utilizing Selenium that sets registers 0 - 13 to 0 without manual inputs.
-Additionally, auto sets perfect layout size to byte and set memory display to the right stack.
+regToZero is a Python solution utilizing Selenium that sets registers[0 - 13] to 0 without manual inputs.
+Additionally, auto align layout size to byte, and set memory display to the right stack.

 ## Usage

 Opens https://cpulator.01xz.net/?sys=arm in Chrome and automatically setup website.
-With additional window popup, commands:
+With small window popup, commands:

 Commands  | Description
 ------------- | -------------